benduong2001/benduong2001.github.io/food_recommendation_part2.md

 ![](images/images_food_recommendation/colored_embeddings_scatterplot_.png)

 * While this is not necessary, it would be insightful to see if there's any actual meaningfulness in the sub-groups that was automatically created by that statistical clustering method, for restaurants and users.
 To do so, I extracted the "most distinctive" keywords" of each sub-group.
-Again, this uses the TF-IDF method in the ratings prediction section.

 ![](images/images_food_recommendation/keywords_business.png)